JDevlieghere/dotfiles/README.md

 > This is my dotfile repository.
 There are many like it, but this one is mine.

-I did my best to make everything work as transparently as possible under both Linux and macOS.
+My primary operating system is macOS, but I do use Linux occasionally.
+I did my best to make everything work for both platforms.

-**Feel free to try out my dotfiles or use them as inspiration!** If you have a suggestion, improvement or question, don't hesitate to open an issue.
+**Feel free to try out my dotfiles or use them as inspiration!** If you have a suggestion, improvement or question, don't hesitate to open an issue or PR.

 ## Screenshot